-Before we get into the ins and outs of chest hair removal, its first necessary to go a bit further into the question of whether or not men should actually shave their chest in the first place.
+Before we get into the ins and outs of chest hair removal, it’s first necessary to go a bit further into the question of whether or not men should actually shave their chest in the first place.

 On the other hand, if you happen to have a bit of extra flab or fat on your chest and belly, you should be aware of the fact that a bit of chest hair goes a long way towards hiding these issues.

-So, while we wouldn’t necessarily recommend that all men start shaving their chest hair, we would recommend that you at least give it a bit of a trim if you happen to have excessive hair on your midsection.
+So, while we wouldn’t necessarily recommend that all men start shaving their chest hair, we would recommend that you at least give it a bit of a trim if you happen to have stubble chest hair on your midsection.

 How to Remove Chest Hair: Smooth or Trimmed?

 As we’ve already stated, having a fully shaved, smooth chest should really be left for those men who have a strong, masculine shape, as otherwise shaving may end up accentuating your flab, or worse yet, making you look like you’ve got man boobs.

-The easiest and most effective way to trim your excess chest hair is to use a body hair trimmer with a short guard and simply go over the entire chest and belly until it’s at a length you like.
+The easiest and most effective way for chest hair removal is trimming your excess chest hair is to use a body hair trimmer with a short guard and simply go over the entire chest and belly until it’s at the length you like.